-There are many ways to improve chronic fatigue in Brooklyn, NY
+There are many ways to improve chronic fatigue in Manhattan, New York, and Stamford, Connecticut

 In its simplest form, fatigue is extreme tiredness, often associated with prolonged physical activity, stress, or insufficient sleep.
 However, sometimes it is a constant, perplexing, and potentially debilitating problem, brought on by even slight exertion.
-Sometimes it just won’t go away, no matter how much you rest.
-If you are suffering from chronic fatigue, it’s time to see one of our experienced physicians at NY Center for Integrative Medicine in Brooklyn.
+Sometimes it won’t go away, no matter how much you rest.
+If you are suffering from chronic fatigue, it’s time to see one of our experienced physicians at the New York Center for Integrative Medicine.

-As many as 2.5 million Americans may have chronic fatigue syndrome according to estimates by the CDC (Center for Disease Control), although many of those are undiagnosed.
+As many as 2.5 million Americans may have chronic fatigue syndrome, according to estimates by the CDC (Center for Disease Control), although many of those are undiagnosed.
 Chronic fatigue syndrome is now a widely recognized condition, also known as Myalgic Encephalomyelitis.
-This extreme form of long-term fatigue is often accompanied by physical pain, extreme insomnia, and changes to mood among other conditions.
+This extreme form of long-term fatigue is often accompanied by physical pain, severe insomnia, and changes in mood, among other conditions.
 Often dismissed as a psychological problem, people suffering from CFS may struggle to get the understanding care they deserve.

 There is no simple laboratory test for chronic fatigue syndrome.
-In fact, diagnosis consists largely of eliminating other potential causes.
+In fact, diagnosis consists primarily of eliminating other potential causes.
 These might include:

 - Sleep disorders – Inadequate sleeping hours, frequent disruption, or insomnia can leave a person exhausted day after day, but they typically know the cause.
-However, some sleep disorders such as apnea can diminish quality of sleep.
+However, some sleep disorders, such as apnea, can diminish sleep quality.
 In this case, you may be deprived of rest, even if you believe you got enough hours of sleep.

 - Other medical conditions – Fatigue can be a symptom of anemia, hypothyroidism, diabetes, systemic infection, and many other medical conditions.

-Every patient experiences chronic fatigue differently, and it is often accompanied other medical problems.
+Every patient experiences chronic fatigue differently, and other medical problems often accompany it.
 It is essential to understand the root cause of each person’s fatigue through a thorough medical history and assessment.
-Once this is done, a comprehensive holistic treatment plan may combine multiple therapies to address problems such as pain or depression, coupled with lifestyle changes, stress reduction, and other adjunct therapies.
+Once this is done, a comprehensive, holistic treatment plan may combine multiple therapies to address problems such as pain or depression, coupled with lifestyle changes, stress reduction, and other adjunct therapies.